ModdeSGDP/ModdeMain/README.md

 ---

 ## **Deployment**
-Deploy using Kubernetes manifests available in `/devops/k8s`.
+Use Kubernetes manifests available in `/devops/k8s` to deploy the project.

 ---